WHAT IS SELECTIVE MUTISM?

 How is a child evaluated for Selective Mutism?

 Social Communication Anxiety Treatment® or S-CAT®

-and implemented at the Selective Mutism Anxiety Research and Treatment Center (SMart Center).
+is an evidenced-based and implemented at the Selective Mutism Anxiety Research and Treatment Center (SMart Center).

 Presently, the SMart Center is the ONLY Center in the world that implements S-CAT®.